DorInTheWall/100-days-of-code/log.md

 **Link(s) to work**
 On my computer.
 If you feel a burning desire to know how good I am at File, FileWriter and BufferedWriter, please feel free to hack it.

+### Day 5: Saturday January 7th

+**Today's Progress**: More File I/O Exercises

+**Thoughts** I'm feeling good about these.
+I was fairly comfortable with how they worked and this is cementing all that knowledge.
+Need a file/directory creating/deleting/written to/read from?
+Come at me, Bro.
+I feel a little bad about not getting more done on BoundaryExaminator, but I've got another 15-odd I/O to do by Wednesday and 70-odd NIO.2 to do for the following week.
+I'm clearly going to smash this challenge for the next week.

+**Link(s) to work**
+On my computer.
+Again.